 “That sounds hard.”
 Shifting to a new way of managing access control requires a new way of thinking.
-But the approach is straighforward.
+But the approach is straightforward.
 This paper will break down the process into digestible, easy-to-implement steps as you switch to a policy-based approach, and upgrade your legacy role-based system.

 In RBAC, users are assigned roles and roles assigned permissions.
 The use of roles and permissions makes access control more manageable.
 It also provides for a first tangible step towards externalized authorization However, RBAC also suffers from manageability.
 With the advent of the Internet, APIs, IoT, Big Data, there is an increasing need for finer-grained, context-aware authorization.